MrWxlfz/ecliptic-portal/README.md

 ## Beta Testing & Security Auditing

-Ecliptic Portal is currently in beta, and we’re looking for testers and security researchers to help improve the platform.
+Portal is currently in beta, and we’re looking for testers and security researchers to help improve the platform.

 ### What You Can Do